UC-Davis-molecular-computing/scadnano-python-package/tutorial/tutorial.md

 ...
 ```

-The design should look like this in the web interface:
+The design should look like this:

 ![](images/scaffold_precursor_strands.png)